 Patients with calcium in their rotator cuff tendons may be entirely asymptomatic.
 They may present with mild to moderate chronic pain and discomfort in their shoulder or they may develop acute severe pain in the shoulder related to the inflammatory reaction against the calcium deposit as the body tries to reabsorb it.

 Pain is typically felt down the side of the upper arm.
 The shoulder tends to ache at night time.
 Pain is often felt as the arm is lifted overhead with the swollen area of tendon catching on the under surface of the acromion and impinging.

-X-Ray shows the calcium very well.
+X-Rays shows the deposited calcium very well.
 However, several views will need to be taken to be certain to demonstrate it.
 X-Rays need to be taken with the arm in neutral rotation and in internal and external rotation.

-Ultrasound is sensitive to calcium and will invariably demonstrate it.
+Ultrasound is particularly sensitive to calcium and will invariably demonstrate it.

-MRI examination is not very good at demonstrating calcium because the calcium shows up dark on the scans, as does the tendon in which the calcium is sitting in.
-So it often hard to distinguish the calcium lump within the tendon because both appear dark on the MRI scans.
+A MRI examination is not very good at demonstrating calcium deposits because the calcium shows up dark on the scans, as does the tendon in which the calcium is sitting in.
+So, it is often hard to distinguish the calcium lump within the tendon because both appear dark on the MRI scans.